sEMTor/sEMTor.github.io/README.md

 The primary simulation is implemented in the file [page/js/simulation.js](https://github.com/sEMTor/sEMTor.github.io/blob/main/page/js/simulation.js).

+See also [sEMTor.jl](https://github.com/SteffenPL/sEMTor.jl) for the Julia implementation, which can be executed for free in this [Code Ocean Capsule](https://codeocean.com/capsule/7746744/tree).

 ## Local deployment

 To make changes to the simulation, install [Node.js](https://github.com/nvm-sh/nvm) and run the command